EU tells UK to make up its mind as trade talks near climax

 “We are at a critical phase,” Business Secretary Alok Sharma told Sky TV.
 “It is fair to say that we are in a difficult phase, there are some tricky issues still to be resolved.”

-Reporting by Guy Faulconbridge, Kate Holton, Elizabeth Piper in London; Dominique Vidalon in Paris; and John Chalmers and Gabriela Baczynska in Brussels; editing by Michael Holden and Kevin Liffey
+Reporting by Guy Faulconbridge, Kate Holton, Elizabeth Piper in London, Dominique Vidalon in Paris, and John Chalmers and Gabriela Baczynska in Brussels; Editing by Kevin Liffey

 Our Standards: The Thomson Reuters Trust Principles.